 The practice involved admitted that Miss Cave had been wrongly administered the MMR vaccine and apologised to her for the error.

-Kay Barnes, senior solicitor at Neil Hudgell Solicitors, represented Miss Cave.
+Hayley Collinson, solicitor at Hudgell Solicitors, represented Miss Cave.
 She said: “This was a very distressing time for Miss Cave and her partner, causing a great deal of unnecessary anxiety during what can already be a stressful and difficult time for a mother going through pregnancy, and perhaps even more anxious for Miss Cave as this was her first pregnancy.